-5.3 Water Company will invoice Town at the beginning of each year of this Agreement.
-Payments are due within thirty (30) calendar days of mailing.
-Payments made after the due date wi11 be subject to a penalty of five percent (5%) of the amount due, plus interest at the rate of one percent {1%) per month from the time due until paid.
+5.3 Water Company agrees to provide the Town an invoice at the beginning of each year of this Agreement.
+Payments are due within thirty (30) calendar days of receipt of such invoice.
+Payments made after the due date are subject to a penalty of five percent (5%) of the amount due, plus interest at the rate of one percent {1%) per month from the time due until paid.

 Indemnification

-As additional consideration for this agreement and the authorization for access to the Water Company's equipment, water lines, and resources, the Town agrees to indemnify the Water Company from any damages or claims of liability which may result from the Town's use of the fire hydrants and other water facilities.
+The Town agrees to indemnify or hold harmless the Water Company from any and all damages,claims, or liability resulting from the Town's use of the fire hydrants and other water facilities.

+Additionally, the Water Company agrees to indemnify or hold harmless the Town resulting from its providing this service.
+Should a fire hydrant fail, parties agree the Town is not liable for resulting damage.

+Insurance requirements

+Water Company agrees to obtain and maintain liability coverage in minimum liability limits of One Million Dollars ($1,000,000) per occurrence and Two Million Dollars ($2,000,000) in the aggregate for its conduct creating liability exposures regarding this agreement.
+The insurance policy or policies shall provide coverage for those events that occur during the term of the policy, despite when the claim is made.

+Water Company will furnish to Town certificates of insurance setting forth the amount of coverage, policy number and date(s) of expiration and shall provide at least sixty (60) days’ prior written notice to Town of cancellation or material alteration of insurance.

 Notices

-Unless otherwise specified in this Agreement, any notice or other communication required in writing shall be sent to the address given below for the party to be notified, or to such other address notice of which is given:
+Unless otherwise specified in this Agreement, any notice or other communication required in writing shall be sent to the address given below for the party to be notified, or to such other address as may be provided:

 If to Town: